min2ha/ukwa-site/content/target/65899/index.en.md

   "subject": "Gender Equality"
 }

-# Eventbrite: Abortion in Ireland: a Transformative Moment?: a Panel Discussion

 A panel discussion on women’s reproductive rights in modern Ireland in the lead up to the Republic of Ireland’s referendum on the repeal of the Eighth Amendment on the 25/05/2018.